2001 Colorado Buffaloes football team

 The 2001 Colorado Buffaloes football team represented the University of Colorado at Boulder during the 2001 NCAA Division I-A football season.
 The team played their home games at Folsom Field in Boulder, Colorado.
 They participated in the Big 12 Conference in the North Division.
 They were coached by head coach Gary Barnett.
-Colorado played in the Big 12 Championship Game for the first time and secured its first BCS bowl berth.
+Colorado won the Big 12 Championship Game for the first time and secured its first BCS bowl berth.
+Colorado has not won the Big 12 since.

 Schedule

 Note: Colorado was scheduled to play at Washington State on September 15 but the game was canceled due to the September 11 attacks.